 Healthcare, financial services, consumer goods – why adoption?
 That is so specific.
 What motivated you to start this company?

 Well about a decade ago, my wife and I adopted our two sons and along that path there were several aspects of the process that made me realize that adoption could not only be more efficient but more secure, as well.
-Keep in mind, the overall goal of CAIRS is to make life better for everyone: the adoptive family, birth mother, and caseworker.
+Keep in mind, the overall goal of CAIRS is to make life better for everyone: the adoptive family, birth family, the adoptee, and also the caseworker.

 Okay, so what was it like adopting in the pre-CAIRS days?